About Dr. Jim Taylor

-Dr. Jim Taylor is an internationally recognized authority on the psychology of performance in business, sport, and parenting.
+Dr. Jim Taylor is an internationally recognized authority on the psychology of sport and parenting.

-Dr. Taylor speaks regularly to elementary and secondary schools, parent and education associations, youth-sports programs, and performing-arts organizations around the country.
+Dr. Taylor speaks regularly to elementary and secondary schools, parent and education associations, and youth-sports programs around the country.

 He has worked with the Miami City Ballet, the Hartford Ballet Company, and the DanceAspen Summer School, and performing artists in many disciplines.

 Dr. Taylor received his Bachelor’s degree from Middlebury College and earned his Master’s degree and Ph.D. in Psychology from the University of Colorado.
-He is a former Associate Professor in the School of Psychology at Nova University in Ft.
+He is a former associate professor in the School of Psychology at Nova University in Ft.
 Lauderdale and a former clinical associate professor in the Sport & Performance Psychology graduate program at the University of Denver.
-He is currently an adjunct faculty at the University of San Francisco and the Wright Institute in Berkeley.
+He is currently an adjunct faculty at the University of San Francisco .

-Dr. Taylor blogs on business, technology, sports, parenting, education, politics, and popular culture on this web site, as well as on huffingtonpost.com, psychologytoday.com, seattlepi.com, and the Hearst Interactive Media Connecticut Group web sites.
+Dr. Taylor blogs on sports, parenting, education, technology, and popular culture on this web site, as well as on huffingtonpost.com, psychologytoday.com, seattlepi.com, and the Hearst Interactive Media Connecticut Group web sites.
 His posts are aggregated by dozens of web sites worldwide and have been read by millions of people.

 Dr. Taylor has appeared on NBC’s Today Show, Fox News Channel’s Fox & Friends, ABC’s World News This Weekend, UPN’s Life & Style, and the major television network affiliates around the U.S..
 He has participated in many radio shows.
-His research and writings have as been the subject of syndicated columns that have appeared in dozens of newspapers across the country.
 Jim has been a columnist for The Denver Post , and has been interviewed for articles that have appeared in The New York Times, The Los Angeles Times, The London Times, The Chicago Tribune, U.S. News & World Report, The Christian Science Monitor, The London Telegraph, The Miami Herald, The Ft.
 Lauderdale Sun-Sentinel, The Baltimore Sun, The Denver Post, Skiing, Outside, and many other newspapers and magazines.

 A former alpine ski racer who competed internationally, Dr. Taylor is also a 2nd degree black belt and certified instructor in karate, a marathon runner, and an Ironman triathlete.